ncherric/Iliad-ReadtheDocs/docs/tutorial/snp_array.rst

 You might consider changing some other parameters to your project needs that are pre-set and include:

-* Homo sapiens GRCh38 release 104 reference genome - If you are working with CRAM files, there will be a specific reference genome associated with those CRAM files.
+* Homo sapiens GRCh38 release 104 reference genome
 .. code:: yaml

     ref: